 - Payment for leave is covered by the CT Paid Leave Authority trust fund which is funded by deductions from the state's workforce

 - Total sick time or leave accrued per year is up to 12 weeks with an additional 2 weeks when certain qualifying conditions are met

 - Generally, employers with 50 or more employees must comply

 - Paid leave is generally provided for any sick time

 - Payment for leave is covered by the employer

 - Total sick time or leave accrued per year is up to 40 hours

 Virtually all private-sector employers in Connecticut with one or more employees are considered eligible and need to comply with this sick leave law by providing paid family and medical leave.

-Employers may begin registering as of November 23, 2020 with the Connecticut Paid Leave Authority.
+Employers were to begin registering as of November 23, 2020, with the Connecticut Paid Leave Authority.
 Employer registration requires an established business Connecticut State Identity and ensures that employers receive needed information and resources.